mortezakowkabi/jcb-persian-documentation/046-General-overview-of-how-community-snippets-work.md

 [00:07:57](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h07m57s)

 Then there is the New tab.
-Now the New tab could be a little bit misleading because in this example that I'm giving you, I went and I deleted a Snippet from my Database.
-Since that Snippet already exists in the community, the system then detects that snippet isn't here so it must be new.
-That's how it worked out.
-Now you could click on this Get Snippet and it will say:  [00:08:28](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h08m28s) Are you sure you would like to add this new JCB community snippet to your local snippets?
-You say: OK.
+Now the New tab could be a little bit misleading because, in this example, I went and deleted a Snippet from my Database.
+Since that Snippet already exists in the community, the system then detects that snippet is not here so it must be new.
+That is how it worked out.
+Now you could click on this Get Snippet and it will say:  [00:08:28](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h08m28s) 'Are you sure you would like to add this new JCB community snippet to your local snippets'?
+You say: 'OK'.
 Then it goes to GitHub, gets the snippet and moves it to your Database.
 You are done.
 This Snippet is no longer New.
-If you click New you'll see no New Snippets.
-It is also been added locally.
+If you click New you will see no New Snippets.
+It has also been added locally.

 ### Snippets - Diverged

 [00:08:49](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h08m49s)

 Then Diverged Snippets is where there is a discrepancy in both the creation date as well as the modified date.
-And then those snippets will show up in Diverged and they can be updated in the same way.
-If you have made a change to a Snippet in your local environment and then you've realized that changes haven't been good, it's better to return back to the old Community version.
+Those snippets will show up in 'Diverged' and they can be updated in the same way.
+If you have made a change to a Snippet in your local environment and then you have realized that changes have not been good, it is better to return to the old Community version.

 ### Snippets - Ahead

 [00:09:18](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m18s)

-Then you would come to Ahead.
-I've made a little change to this specific Snippet.
-They'll tell you that the Snippet is Ahead and if you click on it, they'll show you what that would mean.
-You can then click on Get snippet, to revert back to the old one, and that's what it will tell you.
-Are you sure you would like to update your local snippet to this older JCB community snippet?
-You can say Cancel.
-I like the new snippet I don't want to update it and just ignore it.
-But if you want to go back then there is this option [00:09:51](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m51s) to do so.
-If this is a good Snippet you might want to consider sharing it with the rest of us.
-That would be to do the sharing snippet and go through those tutorials in knowing how that works.
+Then go to 'Ahead'.
+A little change has been made to this specific Snippet.
+They will tell you that the Snippet is 'Ahead' and if you click on it, they will show you what that would mean.
+You can then click on Get snippet, to revert back to the old one, and that is what it will indicate.
+'Are you sure you would like to update your local snippet to this older JCB community snippet?'
+You can say, 'Cancel'.
+I like the new snippet I do not want to update it and just ignore it.
+But if you want to return, then there is this option to do so.
+[00:09:51](https://www.youtube.com/watch?v=qr4I1jeCp7I&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h09m51s)  If this is a good Snippet you might want to consider sharing it with the rest of us.
+That would be to do the sharing snippet and go through those tutorials in knowing how that works.<<<<<

 ### Bulk Tool